-However, once change the deal stage, say on 12th of November, the deal value in base currency will be calculated using the exchange rate on the day the deal was closed.
+However, if you change the deal stage to 'Won', say on 12th of November, the deal value in base currency will be calculated using the exchange rate on the day the deal was closed.

 Note: The deal value in the deal currency (i.e, Euro in above case) will remain unchanged irrespective of the conversion rates.
 Only the deal value in base currency will change.